naamagav/Adaptive-conformal/README.md

       Street/
 ```

 You can change the location of the datasets folder and change the `root_path` variable in all scripts accordingly.
-We included a few samples, but for calibration, much more data is needed.

 ## Citation